verfasor/X230-Hackintosh/README.md

 12. Connect Hackintosh system to the Internet via LAN cable, USD tethering or a Mac-compatible external WiFi adapter.

 13. Download & install Clover Configurator on MacOS.
-Open EFI parition and copy -> paste the the EFI folder once more.
+Open EFI partition and copy -> paste the the EFI folder once more.

 14. You may use [Karabiner-Elements](https://pqrs.org/osx/karabiner/) if the keyboard mappings (command and option) are acting up.